Skip to main content

 • SMO 1: Quality Assurance

-Since July 2018, the Chamber of Financial Auditors (CAFR) is performing QA reviews for non-statutory audits and other types of engagements, such as internal audit, agreed-upon procedures, or other assurance engagements while the Statutory Audit Public Oversight Authority (ASPAAS) has assumed authority over all QA reviews for statutory audits.
+Since July 2018, the Chamber of Financial Auditors of Romania (CAFR) has been responsible for conducting quality assurance (QA) reviews for financial audit activities other than statutory audit, including internal audit, agreed-upon procedures, review engagements, and other assurance services, while the Statutory Audit Public Oversight Authority (ASPAAS) is responsible for QA reviews of statutory audits at the jurisdiction level.

 Current Status: Sustain